XCSoar/XCSoar/XCSoarV4-README.txt

     starting
 - Added detection of valid start, now in task status dialog if start wasn't valid, the start time shows "INVALID"
+- Added basic support for Cambridge GPS-NAV as a GPS source only

 Changes from 4.7.2: